MTry/homebridge-smart-irrigation/README.md

 1. Install [Homebridge](https://github.com/nfarina/homebridge#installation-details)
 2. Install this plugin: `npm install -g homebridge-smart-irrigation`
-3. Sign up at the [OpenWeatherMap API](https://openweathermap.org/api) and retrieve your API key (if you want scheduling).
+3. Sign up at the [OpenWeatherMap website](https://openweathermap.org/api) and retrieve your API key (if you want adaptive control).
 The free tier allows 1000 API calls a day and this plugin will make no more than a couple on any day!
 4. Gather the mean daily Solar Radiation figures for your location in kWh/day.
 Please read the settings section for more details
 5. Configure the settings
-6. Use the Eve app or another Homekit controller app to setup automations for your smartplug or outlet to follow the state of the zones exposed by the plugin
+6. Use the Eve app or any other Homekit controller app to setup automations for your smartplug or outlet to follow the state of the zones exposed by the plugin

 ## Operating Principle

 One of the primary factors affecting the water demand of plants is <b>evapotranspiration</b>, also denoted as <b>ET<sub>o</sub></b> and expressed in <i>mm</i>.
 While the subject of irrigation is one of extensive global research and there is no end to the extent of complication one can end up with, this plugin chooses to focus on three - <b>ET<sub>o</sub></b>, <b>local rain</b> and the <b>crop characteristics</b> of each of the zones configured.

-<b>ET<sub>o</sub></b> is calculated using the [<i>Penman-Monteith Evapotranspiration (FAO-56 Method)</i>](https://edis.ifas.ufl.edu/pdffiles/ae/ae45900.pdf).
+<b>ET<sub>o</sub></b> is calculated using the [<i>Penman-Monteith Evapotranspiration (FAO-56) Method</i>](https://edis.ifas.ufl.edu/pdffiles/ae/ae45900.pdf).
 Those interested in a deeper understanding of the principles may head to this excellent resource of [FAO](http://www.fao.org/3/X0490E/x0490e00.htm#Contents).
 The factors used include the following <b><i>(daily)</i></b>:
 1. Min/Max Temperatures
 2. Mean RH
 3. Wind speed